 - voluntary organisations that support these service areas

 To see what training is on offer, and for more detailed course information, take a look at the Health Promotion Guide.
-You can also download our course calendar for an overview of the training on offer by month or the Health Promotion Poster.
+You can also download our course calendar for an overview of the training on offer by month.

 Substance misuse courses